Physics and Astronomy are the sciences that study why and how the universe works.

 Students in the Advanced Capstone Laboratory (PHYS 491/492) or students participating in two semesters of Independent Research (PHYS 550) may choose to turn their project into an honors project with an in-depth paper and an oral defense before the physics faculty.
 For more detailed requirements, go to the department's web site.

 Independent study and independent research

-Independent study and research is strongly encouraged by the department.
-Independent research projects are readily available in the two areas of continuing laboratory research: radiation physics, plasma physics, pattern formation, and astrophysics.
+Independent study or research is strongly encouraged by the department.
+Independent research projects are readily available in the many areas, including pattern formation, plasma physics, non-linear dynamics, molecular and laser physics, and astrophysics.
 Independent research students have often published papers and/or given talks at physics and astronomy meetings.
-Students planning on graduate study are encouraged to do independent research during the senior year, in addition to the required senior research 491, 492.
+Students planning on graduate study are encouraged to discuss with faculty the independent research they plan to pursue during the required 491/492 course sequence their senior year.

 Careers: About 60% of our graduates in the last 10 years have graduated from, or are currently enrolled in, graduate or professional schools.
 Twenty percent have received Ph.D. degrees or are in a Ph.D. program; 33% have received an M.S. or are in an M.S. program; and 6% are enrolled in or have completed medical or dental programs.
 Our graduates have attended over 20 different graduate schools including Cornell, Purdue, MIT, Penn State, University of Pennsylvania, Dartmouth, University of Texas, and Bryn Mawr.
 Some occupations of our recent graduates (with or without advanced degrees) include university or college professors, research associate in private industry, assistant planetarium director, Army and Navy researcher, design engineer, and medical physicist.

 It has been found that Physics majors have the highest acceptance rate into medical school and law school.

 Engineering: In conjunction with Case Western Reserve University or Rensselaer Polytechnic Institute (RPI), a student can enter the field of engineering through the 3-2 engineering program.
 After three years at Dickinson and two years at one of these engineering schools, a graduate will receive a B.S. degree from Dickinson and a B.S. degree from the engineering school.
 For more information, see the Pre-Engineering section of this handbook.